Can't share this digest on Facebook? Here's why.

 But with their recent move, I can’t help but think of them as a couple of greedy douche-bags.

 Their announcement to license react videos would mean that any other YouTuber out there who “copied” their format, will have to pay royalty to the Fine Brothers.
 No one can have any “react” videos and earn from them without obtaining a licence from the Fine Brothers.
-Once you do a react video without a license from the Fine Brothers, that video will not generate any income for you.
-The ads that will be running on your video will be credited to the Fine Brothers.
+Once you do a react video without a license from the Fine Brothers, that video will not generate any income for you (at least on YouTube).
+The premium payment for the ads that will be running on your video will be credited to the Fine Brothers.
 And believe me, disputing the claim can be pretty hard.
 One of my duties as a web manager is to dispute copyright claims for my clients against a lot of bogus claimants.
 And even though these copyright claims are manifestly bogus, disputing them with Google may take a long time – it’d be tougher if it’s against the Fine Brothers because now they have a seemingly valid license claim.
 And at the end of the dispute lost revenues are not even refunded.

 Worse, a YouTuber who “copies” the Fine Brothers’ format might even be banned.

 Anyway, to my mind, the action by the Fine Brothers have no legal basis.
 Sure, they are in a different jurisdiction but in a scenario where a Philippine-based YouTuber would get banned due to infringing the Fine Brothers’ format, that Philippine-based YouTuber can make out a case for damages against the Fine Brothers and YouTube (Google).
 In the first place, there are contracts involved here.
 Once you are granted the right to run ads on your videos, you should be free to run them until you lose such rights.
 One way to lose that right is when you infringe the rights of others.
 But there can be no infringement if you copied the format POPULARIZED by the Fine Brothers.
 I used the word popularized because certainly, the Fine Brothers did not invent react videos.
-They just found a way to make them appeal to millions and millions of viewers.
+They just found a way to make them appeal to millions of viewers.

 So you cannot be said to have violated your contract if you copied their format.
 Hence, Google would be violating your right to run ads and earn from them if they unilaterally run the Fine Brothers’ ads on your YouTube videos.